 The Vgate iCar Pro is also [seemingly] a bit slower at scanning than the BlueDriver—at least in our comparisons.
 That absolutely could be the apps we’re testing and using, but they all ran noticeably slower than the BlueDriver app.
 The iCar does claim to scan up to 30 PIDs/second, which is comparable to some far more expensive devices.
 We didn’t see (or look very hard for) how fast the BlueDriver scans.
 There are a lot of different ODBII scanners out there, so a comparison to just one other that doesn’t even have all of the functionality of the iCar Pro wouldn’t be fair.

-Overall, we’re into this thing for about $60 and are getting the same, if not more, access to our vehicle data than with the other, more expensive setups—that’s the iCar Pro device itself ($30), the JScan app (pro version $21) + two other apps with overlapping features, which were about $5 each.
+Overall, we’re into this setup for about $60 and are getting the same, if not more, access to our vehicle data than with the other, more expensive setups—that’s the iCar Pro device itself, the JScan app (pro version) + two other apps with overlapping features.
 Not bad at all.